ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

     - 2024 - zookeeper has limitations and work ongoing to remove it
 - apache zookeeper often used to maintain kafka cluster
     - tracks which broker is responsible for which partitions and topics
+- each topic partition is an ordered, immutable sequence of logs, append only
 - kafka has _logs_ not _messages_
     - logs are persistent, they stick around until the TTL expires
-    - in message queues, messages are deleted immediately after consumers get them
+    - generally in _message_ queues, messages are deleted immediately after consumers get them
     - b/c it's persistent, consumer requests an offset # of the log, and can rerequest or get older messages
     - reads start from an offset and are sequential, with all data zero-copied from the disk buffer to the network buffer
+        - data is copied from disk to page cache(kernel buffer)
+        - page cache copied directly to NIC buffer (on linux `sendfile` syscall does this)
+            - so `read` and `write` sys calls in userland program and some kernel context switches are avoided
 - logs/messages
     - has a key, and hash of key decides target partition
     - if key is empty, partion field is used